zwets/picoline/README.md

 without further requirements or system dependencies.

-The rationale for not building this functionality on top of (the obvious) workflow engine a/o job control system is that the BAP and QAAP are intended to run on laptops "in the field", rather than on an HPC.
+The rationale for not building this functionality on top of (the obvious) workflow engine a/o job control system is that the BAP was intended to run on laptops "in the field", rather than on an HPC.

-See the [BAP](https://github.com/zwets/kcri-cge-bap) documentation for more background.
+See the [BAP](https://github.com/zwets/cge-bap) documentation for more background.